nilsgiebing/matic-docs/docs/develop/alchemy.md

 Do not name it `process.env` or `.env-custom` or anything else.

-:::caution
+:::warning

 If you are using a version control system like git to manage your project, please DO NOT track the .env file.
 Add .env to your .gitignore file to avoid publishing secret data.

 :::

 * Follow [these instructions](https://metamask.zendesk.com/hc/en-us/articles/360015289632-How-to-Export-an-Account-Private-Key) to export your private key
-* To get your Alchemy HTTP API Key (RPC URL), go to your "Hello World" app in your Alchemy dashboard and click "View Key" in the top right corner.
+* To get your Alchemy HTTP API key (RPC URL), navigate to your "Hello World" app on your account's dashboard and click "View Key" in the top right corner.

 Your `.env` should look like this: